Transport information and strategy

 Trains – Local Community Rail Partnerships and Journey Planner

-The Heart of Wessex Community Rail Partnership is a twenty year old joint venture between seven local authorities (including South Somerset District Council) and the train operator, currently Great Western Railway.
+This was formally - The Heart of Wessex Community Rail Partnership is a twenty year old joint venture between seven local authorities (including South Somerset District Council) and the train operator, currently Great Western Railway.

 The core objective of the partnership is to increase awareness and use of the Bristol to Weymouth services, in turn contributing to economic growth, carbon reduction and other key priorities for local authority partners.

 From 2003 the partnership gradually transformed into a wider community venture, encouraging participation from local groups, organisations and businesses.

 A new website is currently being created and will update when we have this information.

 Blackmore Vale Line Community Rail Partnership